mkagenius/demo-apps/README.md

 This application is for tinkerers, hobbiest, researchers, evaluation purpose, non-commercial use only.

 It has been tested on OS X 10.10.3 and Linux.
+It can run at > 17 fps on a MacBook Pro (Retina, 15-inch, Late 2013) on CPU only.

 ## install: